run-llama/llama_deploy/README.md

 # prints 'hello_world_result_result'
 ```

-## Low-Level Deployment
+## Manual deployment using the lower level API

 For more control over the deployment process, you can use the lower-level API.
-Here's what's happening under the hood when you use `deploy_core` and `deploy_workflow`:
+Here's what's happening under the hood
+when you use `deploy_core` and `deploy_workflow`:

 ### deploy_core